Dean's Scholars Curriculum

 About the Curriculum

 There are no course requirements for the final semester.
-During this semester, program participants will present their research at conferences and revise and submit their final paper for consideration in the Dean's Scholars Journal or other peer-reviewed publications.
+During this semester, Dean’s Scholar will present their research at conferences and revise and submit their final paper for publication in peer-reviewed scholarly outlets.
 Students will also submit any remaining fellowship applications.
 This semester concludes the Dean's Scholars Program.
 Students will receive special recognition at graduation.

 Deans Scholars class - the students observe the professor explaining a core concept